Appearance

 |---|---|

-| Verified | TTMT has confirmed the channel's identity and signal format.
-Parsing prompts are optimized and tested. |
+| Verified Provider | TTMT has confirmed the channel's identity and signal format.
+Signal-reading is optimized and tested. |

 | Recommended | High-quality signals with strong community performance.
 TTMT's editorial pick. |